 - Text chat features

-- After hours autoresponder
+- After hours or during hours autoresponder

 - Double opt-in management